chandler767/Distributed-AI-Demo/README.md

 ## How It Works

-1. Each agent connects to the specified Kafka topic with a unique consumer group
-2. When started, agents look for existing debates in the topic
+1. When started, agents look for existing debates in the topic
-3. If a debate exists, agents join it; otherwise, the first agent creates a new debate topic
+2. If a debate exists, agents join it; otherwise, the first agent creates a new debate topic
-4. Agents use OpenAI to decide when to respond and what to say
+3. Agents use OpenAI to decide when to respond and what to say
-5. If no agent has responded for the timeout period, an agent will generate a response
+4. If no agent has responded for the timeout period, an agent will generate a response
-6. Users can customize their agent's behavior through terminal commands
+5. Users can customize their agent's behavior through terminal commands

-## Multi-Agent Support
+### Multi-Agent Support

 The application is designed to support multiple agents debating in the same topic: